The Ultimate 2 Weeks in Thailand Itinerary by JetSettingFools.com

 • 3 Days in Chiang Mai

-• 2 Days in Chiang Rai (use our guide on the top Things To Do in Chiang Rai)
+• 2 Days in Chiang Rai (use our guide for What To Do in Chiang Rai)

 Thailand Itinerary 1 Month

-Visitors who have a month in Thailand have ample choices when creating an itinerary.
-Expanding on our plan for 3 weeks in the country, we would add more time in each place and more day trips to create an ideal 1-Month Thailand Itinerary.
+Lucky travelers who stay a month in Thailand have ample choices when creating their itinerary!
+Expanding on our above plan for 3 weeks, we would add more time in each place and more day trips to create an ideal 1-Month Thailand Itinerary.

 Thailand Itinerary 4 Weeks